How to Register For Classes

 The MyCSUEB self-service system includes everything you need to register for classes.

-Check your appointment time in MyCSUEB to find out when you can register.
+Your appointment time tells you when you can being to register.
 There are two enrollment periods for regular registration, followed by Open Registration, Late Registration, and the Late Add period.
+You will find the dates for these on the Important Dates page.

-Go to MyCSUEB to review the variety of classes available.
-See Choosing Classes for details about how to view available classes in MyCSUEB to receive academic advising, and to choose classes for your major or degree.
+Go to MyCSUEB to search for available classes.
+See Choosing Classes for details about how to view available classes.
+Make an appointment for academic advising to get help choosing classes for your major or degree program.

 Enroll in Your Classes